taunsquared/taunsquared.github.io/_open-lab-notebook/00-intro.md

 ---
 title: "Open Lab Notebook"
 permalink: /open-lab-notebook/
-excerpt: "This page is my primary documentation of my thought processes related to my PhD work, currently clustered under the title 'How can we get more brains to study brains?'"
+excerpt: "This page is my primary documentation of my thought processes related to my PhD work, currently clustered under the title 'A comparative neuroscience study of the general principles of intelligent behaviour'"
 categories:
   - open-lab-notebook
 tags: